kirupalaksh/moodle-block/README.md

 Description of this plugin
 --------------------------

-The block_coursecompletion plugin displays a list of the course's enrolled students graded with course completion or certification.
-Total no of participlants and course completed in a particular dates.
+The block_coursecompletion plugin displays a list of the course's enrolled students graded with course completed or certificated.
+Reports shown Total no of participants in a course and completed counts for particular dates.

 Installation
 ------------